The average hourly pay for a Night Auditor, Hotel is $11.35.

 The first job of a night auditor is to reconcile the day’s transaction at the hotel.
 This typically involves running a computer program that transmits a batch containing any credit card transactions from the previous day.
 Many hotels also have a cash drawer at the front desk and se…Read more

 Night Auditor, Hotel Tasks

-Record and analyze daily financial transactions, including telephone charges, food and beverage revenue, and posting credit card charges.
+- Record and analyze daily financial transactions, including telephone charges, food and beverage revenue, and posting credit card charges.

-Perform desk clerk duties like checking guests in and out and answering questions.
+- Perform desk clerk duties like checking guests in and out and answering questions.

 - Review reports from housekeeping, cashiers, and other departments to track costs and profits.